thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

 - Setting a maximum token limit: `-o max_tokens 100`

 If no custom arguments are provided, the script will use default settings (temperature 1).
+To specify those extra arguments to 'llm', put them as string in the env variable DAILYFACT_EXTRA_ARGS_1 for the llm call that creates a subtopic about topic and DAILYFACT_EXTRA_ARGS_2 for the llm call to create the daily fact about the subtopic.

 ## Contributing